frenchfaso/YaYtD/README.md

 ```console
 pip install -r requiremnts.txt
 ```
-now you can either run yaytd with
+now you can either run YayTD with
 ```console
 python yaytd.py
 ```
-or build a single file executable for you platform with:
+or build a single file executable for your platform with:
 ```console
 pyinstaller -F yaytd.py
 ```